Computed tomography angiography: Aorta and great arteries

 CTA can be used in the chest and abdomen to identify aneurysms in the aorta or other major blood vessels.
-These areas of weakened blood vessel walls that bulge out can life-threatening if they rupture.
+These areas of weakened blood vessel walls that bulge out can be life-threatening if they rupture.
 CTA is the test of choice when assessing aneurysm before and after endovascular stenting due to the ability to detect calcium within the wall.
 Another positive of CTA in abdominal aortic aneurysm assessment is that it allows for better estimation of blood vessel dilation and can better detect blood clots compared to standard angiography.

 CTA is used also to identify arterial dissection, including aortic dissection in the aorta or its major branches.
 Arterial dissection is when the layers of the artery wall peel away from each other; this causes pain and can be life-threatening.
 CTA is a quick and non-invasive method of identifying dissections and can show the extent of the disease and if there is leakage.